-Coq Au Vin, or chicken in wine, is a popular classic French dish made easy with crispy chicken pieces!
+Coq Au Vin, or chicken in wine, is a popular classic French Chicken Stew made easy with crispy chicken pieces!

-An easy chicken recipe with crispy chicken drumsticks, chicken thighs and bacon, this Coq au vin gets everybody talking!
-Serve with creamy mashed potatoes, rice or cauliflower smothered with butter, and the most delicious chicken dinner is ready on the table!
+An easy chicken recipe with crispy chicken drumsticks, chicken thighs and bacon.
+This Coq au vin gets everybody talking!
+Serve with creamy mashed potatoes, rice or cauliflower mash smothered with butter!
+The most delicious chicken dinner is ready on the table!

 Pot or Dutch oven